Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Numerical solution to Kohn-Sham SDFT (KS-SDFT) equations for and as a function of

-The variation of the functional Eq. (\ref{eq:LDA}) expanded in the basis as in Eq. (\ref{eq:psi expan}) leads to generalized eigenvalue problems which must be solved self-consistently.
+The variation of the functional (\ref{eq:LDA}) expanded in the basis as in (\ref{eq:psi expan}) leads to generalized eigenvalue problems which must be solved in a self-consistent fashion.
 These may be written as,

-where total electron density is $\rho=(\psi_-^2+\psi_+^2)$.
-The eigenvalue problem is solved using an iterative process in which for step $k$ the $\psi_{\pm}$ on right hand side of Eq. (\ref{helm}) and the orbital energies, $\epsilon_{\pm}^k$, at step $k$ are assigned the the values and functionality from the $k-1$ step (see Appendix and \cite{HoudongThesis}).
+{where the spin electron density is $\rho_{\pm}=\lvert \psi_{\pm}\rvert^2$ and $V_{\mathrm{eff}, \pm}[\rho_{\pm}]$ denotes the effective (spin)-potential corresponding to $\rho_{\pm}$}. { Only the lowest spin up and spin down states are occupied and only these states are found in the solution method (Appendix), thus we only need the lowest eigenfunction in (\ref{helm}).} The eigenvalue problems, (\ref{helm}), are solved using an iterative process in which for step $k$ the $\psi_{\pm}$ on right hand side of (\ref{helm}) and the orbital energies, $\epsilon_{\pm}^k$, at step $k$ are assigned the values and functionality from the $k-1$ step (see Appendix and \cite{HoudongThesis}).

-Eq. (\ref{helm}) is solved using the FEniCS software package (see Appendix and \cite{HoudongThesis} for more detail).
+(\ref{helm}) is solved using the FEniCS software package (see Appendix and \cite{HoudongThesis} for more detail).
 This package implements a conjugate gradient solver (generalized minimal residual method, GMRES \cite{gmres}) after preconditioning with an algebraic multigrid preconditioner (AMG, BoomerAMG from the Hypre Library \cite{hypre, briggs2000multigrid,Boomer2002,Tatebe93,golub}).
-The application of the AMG solver leads to the linear in basis set time to solution feature of the numerical method.
+The application of the AMG solver leads to a linear in basis set size to solution time numerical method \cite{HoudongThesis}.

-An initial guess for the molecular orbitals (MOs) for the FEM solutions is necessary to start the iteration.
-Here we used H atom Slater Type Orbitals (STO-3G) generated from the NWChem data base \cite{valiev2010nwchem} to form molecular orbitals for all $\alpha$.
-Given two STO-3G functions centered on the atom center and designated as $\phi_1$ and $\phi_2$.
-The initial MOs for symmetric solution are $(\phi_1+\phi_2)/2$ while the initial states when localized solutions are expected as $\phi_1$ and $\phi_2$ respectively, see \cite{hehre1969self,gauss}.
-When $\alpha$ is very small, even the initial MOs are localized states $\phi_1$ and $\phi_2$, the final solution becomes delocalized state.
-For very large $\alpha$ the final solution may not be well approximated by this initial condition.
-However, we have not had problems with convergence of the method described in the appendix.
+{Initial guesses} for the molecular orbitals (MOs) for the FEM solutions are necessary to start the iteration.
+Here we used the H atom Slater Type Orbitals (STO-3G) generated from the NWChem data base \cite{valiev2010nwchem,apra2020nwchem} to form molecular orbitals for all $\alpha$.
+Given two STO-3G functions centered on the atom centers and designated as $\phi_1$ and $\phi_2$, the initial unnormalized MOs for symmetric delocalized solutions are $(\phi_1+\phi_2)/2$.
+When localized solutions are expected the initial functions are {taken to be the STO-3G functions} $\phi_1$ and $\phi_2$ localized on the different atomic centers, see \cite{hehre1969self,gauss}.